Thromboangiitis obliterans: Treatment

 In acute cases, drugs and procedures which cause vasodilation are effective in reducing pain experienced by patient.
 For example, prostaglandins like Limaprost are vasodilators and give relief of pain, but do not help in changing the course of disease.
 Epidural anesthesia and hyperbaric oxygen therapy also have vasodilator effect.
 There is moderate certainty evidence that intravenous iloprost (prostacyclin analogue) is more effective than aspirin for relieving rest pain and healing ischemic ulcers.
 No difference have been detected between iloprost or clinprost (prostacyclin) and alprostadil (prostaglandin analogue) for relieving pain and healing ulcers.

 In chronic cases, lumbar sympathectomy may be occasionally helpful.
 It reduces vasoconstriction and increases blood flow to limb.
 It aids in healing and giving relief from pain of ischemic ulcers.
 Bypass can sometimes be helpful in treating limbs with poor perfusion secondary to this disease.
 Use of vascular growth factor and stem cell injections have been showing promise in clinical studies.
 There may be a benefit of using bone marrow-derived stem cells in healing ulcers and improving pain-free walking distance, but larger, high-quality trials are needed.
 Debridement is done in necrotic ulcers.
 In gangrenous digits, amputation is frequently required.
 Below-knee and above-knee amputation is rarely required.

 Streptokinase has been proposed as adjuvant therapy in some cases.

 Despite the clear presence of inflammation in this disorder, anti-inflammatory agents such as corticosteroids have not been shown to be beneficial in healing, but do have significant anti-inflammatory and pain relief qualities in low dosage intermittent form.
 Similarly, strategies of anticoagulation have not proven effective.

 physical therapy: interferential current therapy to decrease inflammation.

 Prognosis

 Buerger's is not immediately fatal.
 Amputation is common and major amputations (of limbs rather than fingers/toes) are almost twice as common in patients who continue to smoke.
 Prognosis markedly improves if a person quits smoking.
-Female patients tend to show much higher longevity rates than men.
+Female patients tend to show much higher longevity rates than male patients.
 The only known way to slow the progression of the disease is to abstain from all tobacco products.